Skip to main content

 2. Talent for growing businesses

-Speaking of workforce, the Toronto-Waterloo Corridor has an exceptional talent pipeline, with more than half a million students across 16 post-secondary institutions.
+Speaking of workforce, the Toronto-Waterloo Corridor has an exceptional talent pipeline, with more than 662k students across 16 post-secondary institutions.

-Within the Corridor we have Canada’s largest engineering school, two of Canada’s top three computer science programs, a half-dozen business schools (including three of the top ten in Canada) and the largest co-operative education program in North America.
+Within the Corridor we have Canada’s largest engineering school, two of Canada’s top three computer science programs, a half-dozen business schools (including three of the top ten in Canada) and the largest co-operative education program in the world.

 Experienced workforce growth is important because it highlights a region’s ability to attract talent.
-In CBRE’s most recent Scoring Tech Talent report, Toronto’s tech workforce was ranked #4 among large tech talent markets (50k+ tech workers), while Waterloo was ranked #1 among small tech talent markets.
+In CBRE’s most recent Scoring Tech Talent report, Toronto’s tech workforce was ranked #3 among large tech talent markets (50k+ tech workers), while Waterloo was ranked #1 among small tech talent markets and #7 overall.

-The report also reveals that Toronto and Waterloo rank as the third and fourth fastest-growing tech talent markets in North America.
+The report also reveals that Waterloo is the 2nd fastest growing tech talent market in North America, while Toronto had the 2nd most tech jobs added in North America from 2021-2024.
 Additionally, CBRE highlights Waterloo as offering the best value in terms of cost and quality for tech talent.

 Our talent pipeline and ability to attract experienced talent from around the world are the reasons why major tech companies like Google, EPAM, Meta IT, OVHcloud, Siemens and Bosch have chosen to locate here.